AMSC22-23/MultiGrid-Untila-Cecchettini-Capoferri/README.md

 ## Step 1: veriry PHP installation on your localhost
 Run cmd: php -v

-if it report an error install in your linux machine with:
+if it reports an error, install php in your linux machine with:

 sudo apt update
 sudo apt install php php-cli php-fpm php-mysql php-xml php-mbstring